 In Serverless Pull Printing, a print job is stored on the client machine until a user authenticates at a Celiveo‐enabled device, and pulls the selected job from the client machine to the printer.
-Serverless Pull Printing reduces the load on the central Print Server (central Celiveo Server Services) by moving all the job‐processing activities from the server machine to the client machine, and by caching the client machine details on device storage media (hard disk, USB, Compact Flash).
-With this implementation, the user is not entirely dependent on the Celiveo Server Services for authentication, or for print job listing.
+Serverless Pull Printing removes the need of a central Print Server by moving all the job‐processing activities from the server machine to the client machine, and by caching the client machine details on device hard disk, this feature is known as High-Availability.
+With this implementation, the user is independent from external services to perform authentication and print job listing.

-Serverless Pull Printing makes use of the authentication cache and the Pull Printing directory cache on the device.
-The central Celiveo Server Services acts as the authentication and printing server for the first user session.
-In the subsequent user sessions, the Serverless Pull Printing architecture uses the Authentication
+Serverless Pull Printing makes use of authentication cache and the Pull Printing directory cache (High-Availability) on the device.
+The Active Directory or SQL acts as the authentication and and the local machine as storage server for the first user session.
+In the subsequent user sessions, the Serverless Pull Printing architecture uses the Authentication cache as the primary or a failover mechanism to authenticate users (if the Active Directory/SQL server is down) and the Pull Printing Directory cache is used as the primary mechanism for retrieval of the print job from the last used storage client machine.

 The authentication cache stores the user details after the first successful authentication through Celiveo Server Services or through the Direct LDAP/AD profile.
 The device looks up user details from the authentication cache for user authentication if Secure Server Services or the Direct LDAP/AD server is down in the subsequent user sessions.